-While the focus on COVID-19 to date has been on spread by surface contact; touching of glass, steel, paper & plastic, this week the World Health Organisation confirmed the virus can remain airborne.
-Research on how it spreads in the air is still progressing but estimates are that it can live for at least 3 hours once airborne.
+While the main focus for COVID-19 researchers to date has been on the spread through surface contact; touching of glass, steel, paper & plastic.
+This week the World Health Organisation confirmed the virus can remain airborne instead of just dropping onto a surface.
+Research on how it spreads in the air is still progressing, but it is estimated that it can live for at least 3 hours once airborne.

 The flu and novel coronavirus are about the same size: 0.125 microns.
 Aerosol droplets expelled from an infected person range in size from approx. 0.5 microns and larger.

-The mass spread of the COVID-19 on the Diamond Princess where cruise ship passengers were quarantined to their rooms, and 674 were infected of 3,700 over a 2 week period, appears to have been primarily spread through the ventilation system.
-Purdue University's Qingyan Chen, an expert on ventilation during virus outbreaks, told BuzzFeed News: “In ships, you cannot filter the air well enough to stop viruses.”** The filters on ships ventilation systems are approx. 10 microns efficiency.
+The mass spread of the coronavirus on the Diamond Princess cruise ship where passengers were quarantined to their rooms, and 674 were infected out of 3,700 over a 2 week period, appears to have been primarily spread through the ventilation system.
+Purdue University's Qingyan Chen, an expert on ventilation during virus outbreaks, told BuzzFeed News: “In ships, you cannot filter the air well enough to stop viruses.”** The filters on ship ventilation systems are approx. 10 microns efficiency.

 In what situations can medical-grade air filtration system assist with virus removal?

 - Healthcare facilities where infected people can expose healthcare workers and patients, such as emergency rooms